igkuz/yandex_market_api_wrapper/README.md

 Or install it yourself as:

-    $ gem install yandex_market_api_wrapper
+    $ gem install yandex_market_api_client

 ## Usage

 ### Basic Information

 The structure of the api response will not be provided here in case of large data in it.
 You can look for it in Yandex docs [here](http://api.yandex.ru/market/content/doc/dg/concepts/about.xml).

 ### Configuration